Belieal/flipping-utilities/README.md

 - We're also fixing some critical bugs that caused issues with registering and storing trades.
 We've not fully found a fix for the bug yet, however we've significantly reduced its disruptive behavior.

-*If you notice any bugs or have any suggestions, let us know by making an [issue](https://github.com/Belieal/flipping-utilities/issues) or PM me on Discord (#Belieal6600)!
+*If you notice any bugs or have any suggestions, let us know by making an [issue](https://github.com/Belieal/flipping-utilities/issues) or PM us on Discord (#Belieal6600) or (gaymersriseup#4026)!
 I'm also happy to answer any questions that you may have. :)*